The Gunfighters (Doctor Who): Plot

-Steven heads out of town to look for Dodo with Ringo in town in search of Holliday.
-Steven and Kate are taken by Ringo to the Clanton ranch, where the Clantons recamp and tell their father, Pa Clanton, that they have killed an Earp.
-Wyatt Earp swears vengeance and starts to build a posse of lawmen to deal with the Clantons once and for all.
-Doc Holliday returns to Tombstone with Dodo, and offers his services to his old friend Earp too.
-Attempts by the Doctor to defuse the situation amount to little: there will be a gunfight at the O.K.
-Corral.
-On the one side are the three Clanton brothers and Johnny Ringo; on the other, the two Earps and Doc Holliday.
-At the end of the gunfight Ringo and the three Clantons are shot dead.
-Shortly after, the Doctor, Steven and Dodo slip away in the TARDIS.
+Steven and Kate are taken by Ringo to the Clanton ranch, where the Clantons tell their father that they killed Warren.
+Wyatt swears vengeance and starts to build a posse of lawmen.
+Holliday returns to Tombstone with Dodo and offers his services to Wyatt.
+The Doctor is unable to prevent a gunfight at the O.K.
+Corral; Ringo and the three Clantons are shot dead.
+Shortly after, the Doctor, Steven and Dodo depart in the TARDIS.
 They arrive on a strange planet, and decide to explore.
-As they leave, a strange man is seen approaching the TARDIS on the scanner.
+As they leave, a man is seen approaching the TARDIS on the scanner.

 Production

-The working title for this story was The Gunslingers.
-This was the last serial of the classic series to have individual episode titles.
-From The Savages onward, each serial had an overall title divided into numbered parts or episodes.
-The caption at the end of "The OK Corral" reads "Next Episode: Dr. Who and the Savages".